 If you’ve been here, you’re not alone.

-This tug-of-war between wanting to stay “on-brand” but feeling restless and ready for a makeover is so normal.
-But here’s the truth: consistency will always feel impossible when your brand wasn’t built to grow with you.
+This tug-of-war between wanting to stay on brand while feeling restless and ready for a makeover is so normal.
+But here’s the truth: brand consistency will always feel impossible when your design assets weren’t built to reflect who you really are and where you’re going.

 Let’s lift the veil on what’s really happening.